-Prior to the development hereby permitted first being brought into use, a 2.7-metre-high acoustic barrier shall be installed in accordance with the specification as set out in the Noise Impact Assessment: Report DC4265-NR1v2' produced by Dragonfly Consulting and dated 7th July 2023 and as shown on the approved plans.
+Prior to the development hereby permitted first being brought into use, a 2.7-metre-high acoustic barrier shall be installed in accordance with the details shown on the Proposed Layout (drawing number 220131 - 102 (E)), the details set out in the Noise Impact Assessment: Report DC4265-NR1v2' produced by Dragonfly Consulting and dated 7th July 2023 and the specification detailed within the submitted Jakoustic Reflective document (reference: Jacksons, JFS MKT/SPC 0611 V1).
+The fence shall be imperforate and sealed at the base.
+The fence shall thereafter be retained as such.

-Reason: To protect the amenities of the occupiers of nearby properties in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029.
+Reason: To protect the amenities of the occupiers of nearby properties in accordance with Policy BE3 of the Warwick District Local Plan 2011-2029 and guidance in the NPPF.